faasm/faasm/README.md

 - Redis - for both mutable and immutable state
 - S3 - for immutable state only

-# Compilation

-Faasm functions can be compiled from several source languages, handled by slightly different toolchains:

 # Serverless demo

 To demonstrate a Faasm worker in action, the `docker-compose.yml` file in the root of the project will